Iran says expects nuclear talks on April 13

 Earlier this month the group called on Iran "to enter, without pre-conditions, into a sustained process of serious dialogue, which will produce concrete results."

-Tehran says it has the right to pursue a peaceful nuclear program under the nuclear Non-Proliferation Treaty and has refused to suspend uranium enrichment, which can have both civilian and military purposes.
+Tehran says it has the right to pursue a peaceful nuclear programme under the nuclear Non-Proliferation Treaty and has refused to suspend uranium enrichment, which can have both civilian and military purposes.

 (Additional reporting and writing by Fredrik Dahl in Vienna and Sebastian Moffett in Brussels; Editing by Hugh Lawson)